Project Description

 THE CONCEPT

-To overcome all the challenges and provide our client with the best possible solution, the team created a hybrid model.
+To overcome all the challenges and get the best possible solution, the team created a hybrid model.
 We had to ensure that the model could not only predict the number of patients admitted to the hospital, but also indicate upper and lower thresholds with a degree of confidence.
 This would allow you to strategically plan for worse-case scenarios, so that even if you end up admitting more patients than statistically expected, you still have enough capacity.
 The information obtained from this prediction would then be used as input to simulate the movement of patients from one ward to another.
 We then developed a user-friendly dashboard that provides a clear and better overview.

 • Python